Which place is cheaper, Newcastle or Noosa Heads?

 When we compare the travel costs of actual travelers between Noosa Heads and Newcastle, we can see that Noosa Heads is more expensive.
 And not only is Newcastle much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Newcastle would let you spend less money overall.
 Or, you could decide to spend more money in Newcastle and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Noosa Heads would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Noosa Heads than you might in Newcastle.

-Newcastle is bigger, and its population is about 49.8 times larger than the population of Noosa Heads.
-When comparing the population of Noosa Heads vs. Newcastle, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Newcastle has a larger population, and is about 50 times larger than the population of Noosa Heads.
+When comparing the sizes of Noosa Heads and Newcastle, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the southern hemisphere, summer is in January and winter is in July.